5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 Will your business qualify?
 You must meet all the conditions below.

-• The applying company must have (both at the time of application and going forward) at least 98% of their annual revenue derived from activities within the allowable IT or Maritime sectors.
+• The applicant company must have (both at the time of application and going forward) at least 98% of their annual revenue derived from activities within the allowable IT or Maritime sectors.
 See the full list below.

 • OR a Georgian enterprise (the applicant), owned by another enterprise (parent – Georgian or non-resident).
-The parent company must have 2+ years of experience in the given sectors and more than 50% ownership of the Georgian enterprise (see Article 2.1.c).
+The parent company must have 2+ years of experience in the given sectors and more than 50% ownership of the Georgian enterprise (see Ordinance 619, Article 2.1.c).

 • The Georgian Enterprise may not be established in a free industrial zone.

-The parent company would not have to show that they derive 98% of their annual revenue within the required sectors, only that they had at least 2 years experience within those sectors.
+The parent company would not have to show that they derive 98% of their annual revenue within the required sectors, only that they had at least 2 years of experience within those sectors.

 Example 1:

 Non-resident Corporation, Stuff Corp., has multiple divisions.
-The IT division makes up 20% of their annual revenue, and has been active for more than 2 years.
-Stuff Corp. decides to open a branch in Georgia, Stuff GE, to handle all their IT needs.
+The IT division makes up 20% of their annual revenue and has been active for more than 2 years.
+Stuff Corp. decides to open a subsidiary in Georgia, Stuff GE, to handle all their IT needs.
 IT services will generate 98% of the revenue within this Georgian enterprise.
 The Georgian enterprise, Stuff GE, once awarded International Company Status, will benefit from all the taxes listed above.

 Example 2:

 Non-resident company, Nice widgets LLC, has been operating as a software company for more than 2 years.
 The director decides to move to Georgia and start a new company.
-Nice Widgets LLC opens a Georgian enterprise, Nice Widgets GE LLC, and is the majority shareholder of the new enterprise whose Georgian employees will create software from their new office in Tbilisi.
+Nice Widgets LLC opens a Georgian enterprise, Nice Widgets GE LLC, and is the majority shareholder (holding 50%+ shares) of the new enterprise whose Georgian employees will create software from their new office in Tbilisi.
 After International Company Status is granted, Nice Widgets GE LLC, will benefit from all the taxes listed above.

 Other Considerations